stalniy/ko-mustached/README.md

   }
 });
 ```
-In case you want to override source files you can specify `override: true`.
+In case if you want to override source files you can specify `override: true`.
+It's useful if you copy mustached templates into temporary folder.
-The easiest way to get the bindings list is to open your application and run in js console `Object.keys(ko.bindingHandlers)`.

 ## License